Strong Duality for a Multiple-Good Monopolist: Applying Theorem to find optimal mechanisms

 \subsection{Verifying First-Order Stochastic Dominance}

-The following lemma presents a useful tool for verifying first order stochastic dominance between measures.\footnote{The lemma also appeared as Theorem 7.4 of \cite{DaskalakisDT13} without a proof.
-We provide a detailed proof in Appendix~\ref{twoitemappendix}.}
+A useful tool for verifying first order dominance between measures is the following.\footnote{The lemma also appeared as Theorem 7.4 of \cite{DaskalakisDT13} without a proof.
+We provide a detailed proof in the online appendix.}